 Residents spend the next four years at the Tufts-Affiliated hospitals, each of which fulfills a specific educational need, including:

-- Tufts Medical Center and Floating Hospital for Children at Tufts MC
+- Tufts Medical Center and Tufts Children's Hospital at Tufts MC

 - New England Baptist Hospital